 Based on the 2014 slope design angles completed by Golder a reduction of the pit walls to generally between 26 degrees and 34 degrees has been incorporated in the open pit design.
 The design slope angles assume that the pit walls are depressurized, and drilling to accomplish depressurization is part of the mine plan.
-KGC plans to maintain an active drilling depressurization program throughout the open pit and continue with its surface dewatering efforts.
+KGC plans to maintain an active drilling depressurization program throughout open pit mining and continue with its surface dewatering efforts.
 Over 2016, Golder completed a review of the site dewatering and depressurization plans and provided recommendations that are considered in mine planning activities.
 In 2018, Golder Associates reviewed the pit wall design of cut-back#20 to be developed in the northeast wall and provided recommendations for enhancing the cutback's stability and dewatering measures.

 The southern part of the Central Pit which exploits the SB Zone has undergone several revisions to its slope design angles.
 The slope angles of 36° originally specified in 2006 were revised to approximately 30 to 34 degrees for most sectors (excluding the northwest wall sector that is 26 degrees) as part of Golder's 2014 update.
 These revisions were required as a result of raveling and deformation of the rock slopes during previous mining activities and determined using a substantial amount of geotechnical drilling and structural interpretation work completed after 2006.
 The southeast wall showed the largest deformation over 2016 and 2017.
 Geotechnical drilling, laboratory testing, and structural mapping has been completed with focus on this sector.
-Advanced stability modelling has been run to optimize the wall configuration and confirm design slope angles with Golder's 2014 recommendations.
-Geotechnical stability modelling for the northeast highwall area has been undertaken in 2018 and will continue into 2019 to optimize the wall configuration and confirm the slope design angles with Golder's 2014 recommendations.
+Advanced stability modelling has been completed to optimize the wall configuration and confirm design slope angles with Golder's 2014 recommendations.
+Geotechnical stability modelling for the northeast highwall area has been undertaken in 2018 and will continue into 2020 to optimize the wall configuration and confirm the slope design angles with Golder's 2014 recommendations.

-In 2019 mining works in cutback #19 will continue to undercut a portion of the northwest wall sector that has resulted in the pit crest being located 90 m from the Mill, assuming an overall slope angle of 26 degrees.
-This assumption is based on the current understanding of pore water pressures, rock mass conditions, and the structural geology interpretation in this pit sector.
-In early 2019, a localised wall deformation was observed in cutback #19.
-The deformation has occurred in a sector where it was not possible to change the inter-ramp slope angle due to the presence of upper laying major haul road.
-The deformation process was stopped by implementing remedial measures such as leaving 50m wide step-in at the toe of the deformation and amending pit wall configuration to recommended parameters.
+In early 2019, a localized wall deformation was observed in cutback #19.
+The deformation has occurred in a sector where it was not possible to change the inter-ramp slope angle due to the presence of upper overlying major haul road.
+The deformation process was stopped by implementing remedial measures such as leaving a 50m wide step-out at the toe of the deformation, building loading buttress and amending pit wall configuration to recommended parameters.
+In the same year Kumtor Mine has retained consulting companies to assess settlement of processing plant foundation and develop potential options to mitigate the displacements of the underlying ground that were induced by permafrost degradation and water infiltration.
+As a result, a series of remedial measures that include ground improvement techniques were developed and are being implemented now.

 The additional geotechnical information gathered to date has shown that the structural features causing slope instability dip into the pit at relatively shallow angles (more or less parallel to the pit slopes) in two major sectors (northwestern and eastern walls).
 The pit walls are now designed to avoid undercutting of these structures.
 The safety of the walls depends on the accuracy of the structural geological model, which is being continuously refined and updated, as well as the ability to depressurize water-bearing faults and structures.
-KGC conducts regular geotechnical site visits throughout each year to validate the structural geology model, geotechnical model assumptions, and to inspect the general behavior of the pit slopes versus long term predications.
+KGC conducts regular geotechnical consultant site visits throughout each year to validate the structural geology model, geotechnical model assumptions, and to inspect the general behavior of the pit slopes versus long term predications.